 I was flummoxed.
 It seemed that between the time he left for the North Pole and returned in the early morning hours, the silly elf had accidentally knocked over our entire container of flour.
 Oh but he made the best of it because that’s the way he was! <sniff, sniff> Mr. Jingles playfully made a snow angel in the flour much to the kids’ delight.

 Well, isn’t that festive, I said to myself as I made my third pass wiping up the sticky flour from the counter.

 The next morning, I wandered into the kitchen for coffee shortly after 6:30am.
-I didn’t see him at first in my morning haze but then my eyes zeroed in on something shiny and green.
+At first, I didn’t see him in my morning haze but then my eyes zeroed in on something shiny and green.